 1. Spinning clockwise with arms outstretched for 21 rotations.

-2. Lying on the back and raising hands and feet straight up for 21 repetitions.
+2. Lying on the back while raising legs and hands straight up for 21 repetitions (effectively leg lifts).

-3. Kneeling and bending backward at the waist as far as possible 21 times.
+3. Kneeling and bending backward at the waist as far as possible 21 times (camel pose).

-4. Sitting with legs stretched straight in front and raising the body back and forth 21 times.
+4. Sitting with legs stretched straight in front and raising the body back and forth 21 times (reverse table top).

 5. Flexing from upward dog to a pike position 21 times.